tensorlakeai/indexify/docs/docs/server_cli.md

 # Server CLI

-Indexify Control Plane is two Different Servers, Ingestion Server and Coordinator Server, packaged in one binary.
+Indexify Control Plane has two components - Ingestion Server and Coordinator Server, packaged in one binary.
 We will show you how you can run them together in `Dev` mode, or run these servers separately.

 ### Download the CLI
 ```bash